erpalma/throttled/README.md

 Tested and working also for **T580**!

+### Is this script really doing something on my PC??
+I suggest you to use the excellent **[s-tui](https://github.com/amanusk/s-tui)** tool to check and monitor the CPU usage, frequency, power and temperature under load!

 ### Undervolt:
 The script now also supports **undervolting** the CPU by configuring voltage offsets for CPU, cache, GPU, System Agent and Analog I/O planes.
 The script will re-apply undervolt on resume from standby and hibernate by listening to DBus signals.